Marleyedrg/ohmydebnM/README.md

 ![OhMyDebn Neovim screenshot](https://raw.githubusercontent.com/dougburks/ohmydebn-docs/refs/heads/main/images/ohmydebn-neovim.png)

 The hotkeys section below includes more hotkeys for Neovim and a link to additional information.

+# Documents

+LibreOffice is installed to handle common document types like documents and spreadsheets.
+For PDF files, Evince is the default PDF viewer.
+If you need to annotate a PDF, you can use the included Xournal++.

 # Firewall